 Before you call me crazy (especially those of you who offer full-service planning), hear me out for a second.
 Offering unlimited consultations throughout the planning process CAN work, but it needs to be done strategically.
 Unlimited consultations can confuse the client on when services actually begin and often lead to scope creep – or better yet, burnout!

 For example, what happens if a client books you 1.5-2 years in advance?
 When do your consultations start?
-If you offer full planning packages with unlimited consultations, this could add up to dozens of hours spent years ahead of the event.
+If you offer full planning packages with unlimited consultations (or even monthly check-ins), this could add up to dozens of hours spent years ahead of the event.
 Which, in return, lowers your profit considerably.

 And what happens when a wedding management package includes two consultations beginning approximately one month out.
 Do you ever have a client reaching out four months in advance, panicking about the timeline, and wanting to meet sooner?
 If you agree to do this and do not charge them for additional consultations later on, you are hurting the planning process.
 You may not have that second and last consultation until the week of the wedding.
 This will only lead to more emails and confusion since you are not getting the information needed in a timely manner.